+Lay out a large tarpaulin and divide children into small groups around each corner.
 In small groups, have children examine a set of cloud photos, noticing similarities and differences.
 Then have them sort them into piles, placing similar clouds together.
 How many different piles did they make Continue reading Wind and Clouds Aloft – Activities

 Head in the Clouds